 Thames Water information and salary details

-You will be based out of Aylesbury sewage treatment works and you may be eligible for a Company van.
-Depending on experience and/or qualifications you will be on a basic salary of £32,000 - £36,800.
-Our competitive salary package includes up to 28 days annual leave, a generous pension scheme whereby the company will match twice of what you contribute up to 12% company contribution, life insurance of 8 x salary, annual pay review, season ticket loans and loyalty awards for continuous service plus discounts at a wide range of retailers via Benefits on Taps.
+You will be based out of Crossness and you will be eligible for a Company van.
+Depending on experience and/or qualifications you will be on a basic salary of £35,200 to £40,480.
+Our competitive salary package includes up to 28 days annual leave, generous pension scheme whereby the company will match twice of what you contribute up to 12% company contribution, life insurance of 8 x salary, annual pay review, season ticket loans and loyalty awards for continuous service plus discounts at a wide range of retailers via Benefits on Taps.
 We also offer 2 paid volunteering days per year.
 You will have the potential to earn casual overtime (double time in some circumstances) and you will be paid extra as part of the 24/7 out of hours standby rota to ensure the service we provide to our customers always comes first.